Home BlogDitch Food Rules The Truth About Superfoods: Everyday Heroes on Your Plate

 Google it, and you’ll see superfoods defined as nutrient-rich foods considered to be especially beneficial for our health.

-Undeniably nutrition-rich food is good for our health.
-However, once we’ve met our body’s requirements, upping our nutrient intake doesn’t help us much, and at worst, can be detrimental to our health.
-It is true you can have too much of a good thing!
+Undeniably, nutrition-rich food is good for our health.
+However, once we’ve met our body’s requirements, upping our nutrient intake doesn’t help us much and, at worst, can be detrimental to our health.
+You can indeed have too much of a good thing!

 Just two potatoes provide most of your daily Vitamin C requirement.
 So, if you eat two potatoes and a piece of fruit, you’ve well and truly exceeded your daily Vitamin C intake.
 But no one is touting potatoes as a superfood.
 Mainly because it’s not exotic or expensive, and many popular diets have demonised the humble potato for its carbohydrate content (which is crucial for our brain and body’s function).